 When creating the Share Vesting Agreement, you may opt for a “call option” to be put in place.
 This call option enables the company to do one of two things:

-Convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the decision-making of the company).
+2. Convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the company’s decision-making).

-The company may exercise the call option for six months from the date when the employee/consultant leaves the company.
+The company may exercise the call option for six months after the employee/consultant leaves the company.

 Zegal, the end-to-end legal platform for small businesses, launched in Australasia, sees tremendous growth in the UK.